dtarudji/SOA12cUpgrade/soacs100.md

 If you don't have the user name, password, and web console URL, contact your organization's Oracle Cloud administrator who subscribed to Oracle Cloud Infrastructure.

-# Creating and Provisionig a SOACS Instance
+# Creating and Provisioning a SOACS Instance

 - Open a browser window and go to Oracle Cloud My Services:
 ***https://myservices.DC_code.oraclecloud.com***